 A description of each investment option in the Savings Plan is provided over the next several pages.

-The Common Assets fund is a short- to medium-term fixed income fund managed by an ExxonMobil subsidiary in accordance with standards set by the Trustee.
-The subsidiary targets a weighted average portfolio maturity of approximately one year.
-This average maturity is longer than that of money market funds, which are restricted to weighted average maturities of 60 days or less, but shorter than Bond Units, which have an average maturity of approximately seven years.
+The Common Assets fund is a short- and medium-term fixed-income fund managed by an ExxonMobil subsidiary in accordance with standards set by the Trustee.
+The subsidiary targets maintaining a weighted average portfolio maturity of approximately one year.
+This average maturity is longer than that of money market funds, which are restricted to average maturities of 90 days or less, but shorter than Bond Units, which have an average maturity of approximately 8 years.

-Investments in the fund are made in high quality fixed income securities, primarily consisting of U.S. government issued Series I (inflation adjusted) and Series EE (fixed rate) Savings Bonds.
-Other holdings include U.S. government agency securities, corporate /bank securities, and other high quality obligations.
+New investments by the fund are made in high quality fixed income securities, including U.S. government obligations, U.S. government agency securities, corporate / bank securities, and other high quality obligations.
+The fund retains significant investments in U.S. government issued Series I (inflation adjusted) and Series EE (fixed rate) Savings Bonds (the plan can no longer purchase Savings Bonds, but the plan continues to hold existing bonds).
 A portion of the Common Assets fund is invested in loans to participants.